 Broompark and Relly

 The little village of Broompark lies to the east of Ushaw Moor with which it almost merges.
-Once known as Old Broom (broom means gorse) it was historically associated with Broom Hall, a farm on the northern edge of Ushaw Moor village that once belonged to the Batmanson family of the 16th century.
+Once known as Old Broom (broom means gorse) it was historically associated with Broom Hall, a farm on the northern edge of Ushaw Moor village that once belonged to the Batmanson family of the sixteenth century.

 Mining took place in the Broom area as early as the 1300s when its coal was sold to the Prior of Bearpark but a colliery opened around 1870 and closed in 1904.
 It was to the east of the farming village called Old Broom or Broompark as the village came to be known.

-The area to the east was called Relly and was the site of a medieval moat.
+The area to the east was called Relly (or Relley) and was the site of a medieval moat.
 Here a spur of land formed by the junction of the Browney and Deerness rivers in the Broom, Relly and Langley Moor areas would have made this area attractive as a defended site and this may explain the presence of the moat.
-Relly is known to have belonged to Richard, a clerk of Barnard Castle in the 14th century.
+Relly is known to have belonged to Richard, a clerk of Barnard Castle in the fourteenth century.

 Langley Moor developed as a mining settlement near the older farming hamlet called Langley or Old Langley.
-Part of the present mining village was once a separate village called ‘Boyne’ or North Brancepeth.
+Part of the present mining village was once a separate village called ‘Boyne’ or ‘North Brancepeth’.
 It was named Boyne from Viscount Boyne who owned the Brancepeth Castle estate upon which the villages of Boyne, Brandon, Meadowfield and Langley Moor were all built.

 Littleburn Farm near Langley Moor dates in part from the early 1600s and includes the remains of a moat.
 It was once the seat of the Calverley family.
 In medieval times it was called Burn Parva (Little Burn) to distinguish it from Burn Magna (Great Burn) which is now the site of the very impressive nineteenth mansion called Burn Hall to the north of Croxdale.
-It is near Burn Hall that the river Browney joins the River Wear.
+It is near Burn Hall that the River Browney joins the River Wear.

-Nearby, to the west of Burn Hall is the former mining village of Browney on the southern edge of Brandon.
-It came into being with the establishment of Browney Colliery in 1871 and was opened by Bell Brothers of Middlesbrough.
-Bell Brothers was later taken over by another Middlesbrough steel company called Dorman Long famed for building the Tyne Bridge and the Sydney Harbour Bridge.
+Nearby, to the west of Burn Hall is the former mining village of Browney itself, on the southern edge of Brandon.
+It came into being with the establishment of Browney Colliery in 1871 that was opened by Bell Brothers of Middlesbrough.
+Bell Brothers was later taken over by another Middlesbrough steel company called Dorman Long, famed for building the Tyne Bridge and Sydney Harbour Bridge.
 Browney Colliery closed in 1938.